Dado Joint vs Rabbet Joint — When to Use Each in Your Projects

 - Shelves — dado joints in the side panels, without question.
 Fixed shelves in a bookcase should always be dadoed.

-- Back panel — rabbet around the inside back perimeter of the case. ¼-inch plywood back sitting in a ¼-inch-wide by ⅜-inch-deep rabbet.
+- Back panel — rabbet around the inside back perimeter of the case.
+A ¼-inch plywood back sitting in a ¼-inch-wide by ⅜-inch-deep rabbet.

 Cabinet Carcases